wusai2333/trib/doc/lab2.md

   tribbles of a user matter.
 Not handling old tribbles might lead to worse and worse performance over time and eventually break the performance promise.

+## Turning In

+First, make sure that you have commited every piece of your code into the repository `triblab`.
+Then just type `make turnin` under the root of the repository.
+It will generate a `turnin.zip` that contains everything in your git repository, and will then copy the zip file to a place where only the lab instructors can read.

+## Happy Lab2